 In short, air purifier filters do shed fibers, but the number of fibers is negligible.
 What’s more, the researchers also found that the number of fibers shed reduced over time.

 2. Are Tiny Microscopic Fibers That are Inhaled Into our Body Harmful to our Health?

 OK, so HEPA filters only shed a small number of fibers.
-But maybe that’s still important because maybe those fibers are really harmful to our bodies.
+But to prove HEPAs are safe, we need to ensure these fibers are not really harmful to our bodies in the case we do breathe them in.
 Maybe they’re harmful because they’re so long, thin, and brittle?
 Perhaps the fibers can get trapped in the our wind pipe or lungs, causing leading to serious health impacts?
 For example, asbestos fibers are more harmful than the average particle.

 Research showing fibers unlikely to cause irreversible damage